BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/communication/2-osc.md

 Since OSC is a network protocol, the audio server could run on some other machine in our network.
 This opens up sheer endless collaborative possibilities.
 Via OSC we build connections to musicians, artists, devices and other software systems.
-As long as the instance undestands OSC, we can integrate it into our performance.
+As long as the instance understands OSC, we can integrate it into our performance.

 ## Receiving Messages